reynard-testing/reynard/util/experiments/README.md

 If you are only interested in the raw data used to generate the results, please look at the [artifacts repository](https://github.com/reynard-testing/experiment-artifacts).
 It contains the raw logs used in the results, as well as relevant post-processing results.
-Not that, for ease of finding files, we've renamed or moved a small number of files.
+Note that, for ease of finding files, we've renamed or moved a small number of files.

 ## Post-processing